Edible dosage chart

 The length of an edible high depends on the dose of the edible taken, as well as your tolerance, metabolism, and body chemistry.

 For a moderately experienced consumer, an average 5 mg edible will typically last 2-4 hours from onset to comedown, with the peak of the experience at around 1 hour.
 If you have a high tolerance or fast metabolism, your high might wear off quicker.
 For someone with a low tolerance or slower metabolism, that 5 mg edible could last for up to 6 hours.

 Some cannabis consumers enjoy edibles at night and may wake up still feeling the effects of the edible in their system.
 This may mean they want to take a smaller dose at night or dose earlier to match desired effects with sleeping patterns.

 When taking edibles, it’s important to note how much you take to get a sense of how strong that dose is for you and how long it will last.
 This will help determine the ideal dose for you.

-Understanding CBD and THC levels in edibles
+Understanding the effects of CBD and THC content in weed edibles

 Balanced edibles, or those with a CBD:THC ratio of 1:1, will be therapeutic and produce less impairment than edibles with just THC.